 Our client was under heightened pressure to reassure its partner that the approach was valid and its plans viable.

 At first glance, it was a puzzle.
-The company’s business strategy was to employ a lean core team and flat organisational structure, outsourcing much of its operations to third party companies.
-It’s an approach designed to enable the company to efficiently exploit underdeveloped assets, new but fast gaining traction in the industry.
+The company’s business strategy was to employ a lean core team and flat organizational structure, outsourcing much of its operations to third-party companies.
+It’s an approach designed to enable the company to efficiently exploit underdeveloped assets—new, but fast gaining traction in the industry.
 And the team had the weight of experience behind them with some seriously impressive CVs.

-We deployed one of our teams to get to the root of the problem, no small task given the relative lack of benchmarking documentation for the pioneering business approach.
-After interviewing key members of the client’s team, reviewing project documentation and scrutinising the operating model we were able to reassure the board that their organisational approach was sound: time and cost overrun had been largely attributable to issues within the contractor organisations.
+We deployed one of our teams to get to the root of the problem.
+No small task given the relative lack of benchmarking documentation for the pioneering business approach.
+After interviewing key members of the client’s team, reviewing project documentation and scrutinizing the operating model, we were able to reassure the board that their organizational approach was sound: time and cost overruns had been largely attributable to issues within the contractor organizations.

 That said, implementation had been imperfect.
-While the approach had been defined in principle, many of the experienced team had continued to operate under the more traditional operational model that they were used to and had inadvertently created an environment of ‘too many cooks’.
-We formulated a set of targeted improvements for a more robust approach to forward projects.
+While the approach had been defined in principle, many of the experienced team had continued to operate under the more traditional operational model they were used to and had inadvertently created an environment of ‘too many cooks’.
+We formulated a set of targeted improvements for a more robust approach to projects moving forwards.